 Online condolences may be sent to http://www.jerniganwarren.com

-To send flowers to Hennard "Sonny" Stephen Floyd, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hennard "Sonny" Stephen Floyd, Sr., please visit our floral store.

 Village Baptist Church